F-Fidelity: A Robust Framework for Faithfulness Evaluation of Explainable AI: Preliminaries

+A significant limitation of explanation evaluation through removal strategies is the OOD problem~\citep{hooker2019benchmark,zheng2024towards}.
+When we remove elements from an input - whether they are pixels in images, time steps in time series, or edges in graphs - the modified input may no longer follow the original data distribution that the model was trained on.
+For instance, when evaluating image explanations by zeroing out important pixels, the resulting images with black patches are unlikely to resemble natural images.
+Consequently, the model's predictions on these modified inputs may be unreliable, not due to low quality of the explanation itself, but because the model is operating outside its training distribution.

+This OOD problem has been analyzed through different approaches.
+In ROAR~\citep{hooker2019benchmark}, which focused on CV tasks, the solution was to retrain the model on perturbed data where important input elements identified by the explainer are removed.
+While this approach mitigates the OOD issue, \citet{rong2022consistent} identified that it suffers from information leakage through the binary masks of removed pixels - the pattern of removals itself can contain enough class information to affect the evaluation outcome.
+Moreover, ROAR requires retraining a separate model for each explainer being evaluated, making it computationally expensive and time-consuming when comparing multiple explanation methods.

-In \rfid~\citep{zheng2023towards}, which considered the evaluation of GNN explainers, it was argued that the Fidelity metric highly relies on the robustness of the underlying classifier to removal of potentially large sections of the input, e.g.,the removal of a large subgraph explanation for $Fid^+$ or its complement for $Fid^-$.
-That is, the classifier should be robust to out-of-distribution (OOD) inputs for Fidelity metric to align with those of the (theoretically justified) total-variation-based metric discussed in the previous sections.
-To mitigate these OOD issues in the evaluation of the Fidelity metric, the following \textit{Robust Fidelity metrics} (RFid) was introduced:
+Similarly, In \rfid~\citep{zheng2024towards}, which considered the evaluation of GNN explainers, it was argued that the Fidelity metric highly relies on the robustness of the underlying classifier to removal of potentially large sections of the input, e.g.,the removal of a large subgraph explanation for $Fid^+$ or its complement for $Fid^-$.
+That is, the classifier should be robust to OOD inputs for the Fidelity metric to align with those of the (theoretically justified) total-variation-based metric discussed in the previous sections.
+Rather than retraining the model, R-Fidelity introduces a stochastic removal strategy that addresses the OOD issue by controlling the size of removed sections and randomly sampling which elements to remove, thus limiting the distribution shift of perturbed inputs.
+Specifically, the following \textit{Robust Fidelity metrics} (RFid) was introduced: